mflowgen/mflowgen/docs/faq.rst

 .. code:: bash

     % non_existent_command || exit 1
-    % echo "hi"  # we never get here because we exited after the error
+    % echo "hi"  # we never get here because we exit after the error

-Then you will see the error and the build will also stop:
+Then you will see the error, the following commands will not run, and the build will also stop:

 .. code::